davidvilalta/davidvilalta.github.io/_pages/about.md

 ## Publications

-Carolina Bernal, Donald Green and David Vilalta.
-Forthcoming.
+Carolina Bernal, Donald Green and David Vilalta. _Forthcoming_.
 Do Provinces that Win the Spanish Christmas Lottery Experience a Surge in Incumbent Popularity?
 An Out-of-Sample Replication of Bagues and Esteve-Volart (2016). **Journal of Political Economy: Microeconomics**

 Ranjit Lall and David Vilalta.
 2025.
 Varieties of Anxieties: Disaggregating Emotion and Voting Behaviour in the COVID-19 Era. **British Journal of Political Science**